Authentication

 Configuration for the username credential.

 Custom parameter name for the username in the generated SDK.
-If not specified, defaults to "username"
+If not specified, defaults to "username".
+Use this to provide more descriptive or domain-specific parameter names like "clientId", "userEmail", or "merchantId".

 Configuration for the password credential.

 Custom parameter name for the password in the generated SDK.
-If not specified, defaults to "password"
+If not specified, defaults to "password".
+Use this to provide more descriptive or domain-specific parameter names like "clientSecret", "apiKey", or "merchantKey".

 Configure Bearer token authentication for API access.